Abiding Love Lutheran Church (formerly Christ the King)

 Who We Are

-Christ the King is a growing mission-focused congregation.
+Abiding Love is a growing mission-focused congregation.
 In addition to persons who have been a part of this congregation from the start, many of the people you meet here have recently become affiliated with us, Several of our families include members of other churches or religious traditions.
 We are people who value diversity, inclusiveness, hospitality, service, witness, nurture and ministry in daily life.

-Christ the King is a welcoming community of persons of all ages and background, with joys and sorrows, gifts and flaws, loved of God.
+Abiding Love is a welcoming community of persons of all ages and background, with joys and sorrows, gifts and flaws, loved of God.
 Rejoicing in God's Grace, sustained by God's Word, and inspired by God's Spirit, we care for others, work for justice, pray for peace, and share the Gospel of Christ, as we journey through life as best we can.

 Our Mission